John Cannan: Arrest of Cannan

-Cannan, then living at Foye House, Leigh Woods, was arrested on 29 October 1987 in Leamington Spa for an assault at knife-point on an assistant at a Regent Street dress shop.
-Two passers-by had chased him and called the police.
-He evaded them briefly, but they found a knife and bag with blood on it.
-The police spotted him, saw his hand was bleeding, and arrested him.
-Near the shop, they found his black BMW car, which contained rope and an imitation handgun; they also found rope hidden in a toilet cistern in a garage.
+Cannan, then living at Foye House, Leigh Woods, was arrested on 29 October in Leamington Spa for an assault at knifepoint on an assistant at a Regent Street dress shop.
+Two passersby had chased him away and called police.
+Cannan evaded police briefly but they found a knife and bag with blood on it.
+Police spotted Cannan, saw his hand was bleeding and arrested him.
+Near the shop they found his black BMW, which contained rope and an imitation handgun; they also found rope hidden in a toilet cistern in a garage.